TikTok's Foundation-In-Water Hack Is Weird But My Makeup Is Flawless

 I wanted to hate this hack.
 It's a real chore and, where most TikTokers are concerned, quite wasteful.
 (One pump of foundation is usually enough for me; I've spotted as many as five or six on the app.)
 But I will admit that my makeup wore beautifully for the best part of the day, and the rest of the proof is on the kitchen towel.

 That said, it's not something I'd do every day, especially as it can get messy and it's so easy to lose good foundation in the glass.
 Saffron thinks the same.
 "This can be complicated and wasteful, both in terms of water and foundation," she says, particularly if you're using much more than you would usually.
-"Instead, consider purchasing a water-based or oil-free foundation," says Saffron.
+"Instead, consider purchasing a water-based or oil-free foundation or BB cream," says Saffron.

 If you'd rather not go to lengths like this to lock in your foundation or concealer this summer, Saffron recommends a primer with jelly or gel-like consistency, which will provide a tacky base for your makeup to stick to.
 "I'd also advise spritzing a layer of setting spray after applying your skincare and primer," says Saffron.
 "Doing this before applying your makeup will help with its longevity."
 When you're applying foundation, Saffron suggests pressing or lightly stamping the product into your skin, rather than swiping or dragging.

 I'd suggest investing in a good translucent face powder, too.
-I like Maybelline Fit Me Matte & Poreless Powder In Translucent, £5.99, and e.l.f.
-High Definition Powder Sheer, £6.50, which both melt into makeup without a trace and mop up oil before it can separate your makeup.
+I like Maybelline Fit Me Matte & Poreless Powder In Translucent, By Terry Hyaluronic Hydra Powder and e.l.f.
+High Definition Powder Sheer, which all melt into makeup without a trace and mop up oil before it can separate your makeup.
 Last of all, finish everything off with a veil of setting spray.
-Right now, I love Urban Decay All Nighter Make Up Setting Spray Vitamin C, £27, for double the staying power.
+Right now, I love Urban Decay All Nighter Make Up Setting Spray Vitamin C, for double the staying power.